 To get the wedding planning started, one of the first pieces of the puzzle once you’ve narrowed down your wedding guest list will be to collect mailing addresses.
 Assuming a virtual wedding is off the table, you’ll need to collect the mailing addresses from those you wish to invite.
 Lucky for you, we’ve got an easy way to get addresses for your wedding!
 Actually, it’s likely the easiest part of your whole wedding planning process.

-Making the guest list and gathering the mailing addresses.
+Making the wedding guest list and collecting the mailing addresses.

-We hope you’re taking the time to bask in all of your well-deserved-engaged-glory.
-And while you’re enjoying the endless flow of champagne and the sparkle of your shiny new ring, have you started thinking plans yet?
-You may’ve begun drafting your wedding guest list which will give you an idea of all the mailing addresses you’ll be needing.
-Ok, maybe you’re not thinking about that yet… but you will be… Much sooner than you think (cue scary music).
+Whatever the state of global affairs, we hope you’re taking the time to bask in all of your well-deserved-engaged-glory.
+And while you’re enjoying the endless flow of champagne and the sparkle of your shiny new ring, you may have started creating your mental guest list.
+Ok, maybe you’re not thinking about that yet… Chances are this will change very soon.

 How to easily* collect mailing addresses from your guests.

 We’ve created a solution to the extremely specific problem of getting a bunch of people’s mailing addresses for a wedding (yay).
 So you’ll be able to send your Save the Dates, Invitations and Thank You Cards stress-free.
 In fact we can even mail them for you if you want, but that’s a discussion for another post.
 Okay, but how easy is it really?

 How do I collect addresses — a step-by-step guide:

 - Sign up for a free Postable account.